-- (a) Modified opinions were issued on the governmental activities, the business type activities, each major fund and the aggregate remaining fund information which were prepared on the cash basis of accounting, which is a basis of accounting other than U.S. generally accepted accounting principles. - (b) Significant deficiencies and material weaknesses in internal control over financial reporting were disclosed by the audit of the financial statements. - (c) The audit did not disclose any noncompliance which is material to the financial statements. - (d) A significant deficiency in internal control over the major program was disclosed by the audit of the financial statements - (e) An unmodified opinion was issued on compliance with requirements applicable to the major program. - (f) The audit disclosed an audit finding which is required to be reported in accordance with the Uniform Guidance, Section 200.516. - (g) The major program was Assistance Listing Number 10.760 Water and Waste Disposal Systems for Rural Communities. - (h) The dollar threshold used to distinguish between Type A and Type B programs was \$750,000. - (i) The City of Soldier did not qualify as a low-risk auditee.
+- (a) Modified opinions were issued on the governmental activities, the business type activities, each major fund and the aggregate remaining fund information which were prepared on the cash basis of accounting, which is a basis of accounting other than U.S. generally accepted accounting principles. - (b) Significant deficiencies and material weaknesses in internal control over financial reporting were disclosed by the audit of the financial statements. - (c) The audit did not disclose any noncompliance which is material to the financial statements. - (d) No material weaknesses in internal control over the major program were noted. - (e) An unmodified opinion was issued on compliance with requirements applicable to the major program. - (f) The audit did not disclose audit findings which are required to be reported in accordance with the Uniform Guidance, Section 200.516. - (g) The major program was Assistance Listing Number 10.760 Water and Waste Disposal Systems for Rural Communities. - (h) The dollar threshold used to distinguish between Type A and Type B programs was \$750,000. - (i) The City of Ute did not qualify as a low-risk auditee.